This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - In rare cases, stillborn birth may occur

-Ideally, a physician will wait until past the 36 week of pregnancy to induce labor and start the delivery process, but if the infant is stressed and delivery needs to happen prior to 36 weeks, a corticosteroid is used to help speed up the baby’s lung development.
+Ideally, a physician will wait until past the 36th week of pregnancy to induce labor and start the delivery process.
+If the infant is stressed and delivery needs to happen before 36 weeks, a corticosteroid speeds up the baby’s lung development.
 Uncontrollable bleeding typically requires an immediate C-section, regardless of how far along the pregnancy is.

-Placental abruption occurs when the placenta pulls away from the uterus’ inner wall prior to pregnancy.
-Although it’s an extremely rare medical condition, it’s serious and lead to oxygen deprivation for the infant.
+Placental abruption occurs when the placenta pulls away from the uterus’ inner wall before pregnancy.
+Although it’s an extremely rare medical condition, placental abruption is serious and leads to oxygen deprivation for the infant.

 Symptoms of placental abruption include: